From the fifth style to Constantine

 Later Roman painting has often been discussed with contempt.
 For Roger Ling, Roman painting ended in Pompeii, in 79 AD: elements from the second and fourth style were from then on merely repeated, and nothing new was invented (Roman Painting, 1991).
 A different view was developed by Harald Mielsch, who recognizes further styles (Römische Wandmalerei, 2001).[1]

 In the Hadrianic period, says Mielsch, paintings have indeed many characteristics of the second and fourth style, such as the imitation of marble, but a fifth style can be clearly defined.
 Architectural elements are changed to coloured fields and bands.
-The colors become milder, pastel shades as in watercolors.
+The colours become milder, pastel shades as in watercolors.
 Human figures stand on a stance line.
 Vistas show a blue sky without architecture.

 An example of the fifth style: drawing from 1778 of paintings in the Villa Negroni, Rome.